The Exponential Agency · Workbook edition

 The constraint on AI value in your business is organisational design, not technology.

-We have studied firms at the frontier of getting value from AI and distilled what they do into nine moves, in order.
+We have studied firms at the frontier of getting value from AI and distilled what they do into ten moves, in order.
 Sector, size and type are irrelevant — the dependencies are the same.

 Each move exists because a first principle requires it.
 Skip one and you miss the dependency that makes the next one work.
 You can run this yourself, with your team.